-The GNAT run-time implementation may vary with respect to both the underlying threads library and the exception handling scheme.
-For threads support, one or more of the following are supplied:
+The GNAT run-time implementation may vary with respect to both the underlying threads library and the exception-handling scheme.
+For threads support, the default run-time will bind to the thread package of the underlying operating system.

-- native threads library, a binding to the thread package from the underlying operating system - pthreads library (Sparc Solaris only), a binding to the Solaris POSIX thread package For exception handling, either or both of two models are supplied: - Zero-Cost Exceptions ("ZCX"), which uses binder-generated tables that are interrogated at run time to locate a handler. - setjmp / longjmp ('SJLJ'), which uses dynamically-set data to establish the set of handlers
+For exception handling, either or both of two models are supplied:

+- \ Zero-Cost Exceptions ("ZCX"), which uses binder-generated tables that are interrogated at run time to locate a handler. - \ setjmp / longjmp ('SJLJ'), which uses dynamically-set data to establish the set of handlers